Research Scientist Visa Sponsorship Jobs in North Carolina

 Which companies sponsor visas for research scientists in North Carolina?

-Biogen, Novo Nordisk, Bayer, and GlaxoSmithKline all have significant research operations in North Carolina and have filed for research scientist positions under H-1B and other work visas.
+Biogen, Novo Nordisk, Bayer, and GlaxoSmithKline all have significant research operations in North Carolina and have filed for research scientist positions under H-1B visa and other work visas.
 Academic medical centers like Duke University Health System and UNC-Chapel Hill are also consistent sponsors, particularly for postdoctoral researchers transitioning into staff scientist roles.

 Which visa types are most common for research scientist roles in North Carolina?